This allegation is a complete lie and it is mistranslated. The revelation of stated by Ahmadas is:

 The word عاج is derived from the word عج.
 The meaning of this would be that He cried out of raised his voice, and عج would mean he raised his voice as well.
-A famous saying states:
+Albani declared a hadith Hassan which states:

 And the meaning of this is that “the most excellent of the actions of the pilgrimmage are the raising of the voice..”.
 In Lanes Lexicon, عجيج means crying out or vociferating and clamouring of a people or party.
 The true meaning is that “Our Lord is One Who Exalts His Voice or one Who Calls the World to Him By Exalting His Voice”.
 Many more dictionaries support the same meaning of عجيج and anyone who knows simple Arabic would agree with this meaning as the dictionaries support it.